This is the most comprehensive collection of blog examples online.

 Read on to learn more about the realities of blogging and what it takes to be successful.

-As you’ve seen from the examples above, successful blogging can take many different forms on a near-limitless number of topics.
+Successful blogging can take many different forms on a near-limitless number of topics.
 Behind the scenes, however, all of them have two core facets.

 Every blog’s purpose is to share information with people online who find it useful in some meaningful way (thereby stimulating interest in the associated products/ services which is the essence of content marketing).
 Whilst there are several metrics worth studying about your blog (using Google Analytics) the number of people that visit it every month is the most significant.
 Obviously, you want this to be as high as possible!